BruceWind/StockSignalWatch/README.md

 In summary, it will tell you when to buy or sell.

 ## 🚧 It is still developing
-You can star it first, it may take one month to finish.
+You can star it first, I might take one month to optimize the algorithm.

 ## Features